alexanderjacks/mva-retreat/src/pages/travel/index.md

 ### Where will I be staying and with whom?

-If you are in a room at SpringHill suites you will be receiving your room number via email no later than one week before the retreat.
+If you are staying in MVA sponsored lodging, you will be staying in a room at SpringHill suites.
+You will receive an email with instructions for checking in and other travel related items in advance of the retreat start day.

 ### What should I do if I have dietary needs/restrictions?